Jawahir01/Bird-Hunt/README.md

    ![Home_Page](assets/docs/main%20page.png)

   - **Game Page** It contains ten animated images of birds alongside three different animals (dragon/crocodile/hippo).
-  There are two updated texts of a scores (points) to show the user's recent points and (bullets) to show the user how many bullets left.
+  There are two updated texts of a scores (points) to show the user's recent points and 13 bullets to start with and then after shooting it shows the user how many bullets are left.
-  There is also a timer with hourglass on it to remind the user that he only have _25sec_  to finish the game.
+  There is also a timer with hourglass on it to remind the user that he only have _20sec_  to finish the game.
    ![game-page](/assets/docs/game_page.png)

    - **Game instructions**
-  When the player click on Instruction button a pop up box will appear ont he screen to show the player the rules of the game.
+  When the player click on Instruction button, a pop up box will appear on the screen to show the player the rules of the game.
   ![modal box](assets/docs/modal.png)

    - **Result Box**